Akash9773312/Packet_Sniffer/readme.md

 as they arrive at a given network interface controller and their information is displayed on the screen.

-This application depends exclusively on the [NETProtocols] library (developed and maintained by [EONRaider](https://github.com/EONRaider)) from version 2.0.0 and above and can be run by any Python 3.8+ interpreter.

 ## Running the Application
 ### I. Development Mode
 Simply clone this repository with `git clone`, install the dependencies and execute the